Inspections

 What type of building or structure is required to have a MI?

-All residential condominiums and cooperative buildings (including mixed-ownership buildings) in the state of Florida that are three or more stories in height are required to have a MI when the building reaches a certain age:
+All residential condominiums and cooperative buildings (including mixed-ownership buildings) in the state of Florida that are three or more habitable stories in height are required to have a MI when the building reaches a certain age:

 - 30 years of age and every 10 years thereafter, or